jaredpalmer/after.js/UPGRADING.md

   }
 ];

-// 📦 this function will load are routes function myTransformations(route) {
+// 📦 this function will add components to our routes function myTransformations(route) {
   if (!route.name) return route
   return {